 The National Association of Geoscience Teachers works to foster improvement in the teaching of the earth sciences at all levels of formal and informal instruction, to emphasize the cultural significance of the earth sciences and to disseminate knowledge in this field to the general public.
 Go to site.

 The purpose of the Society for Developmental Biology is to further the study of development in all organisms and at all levels, to represent and promote communication among students of development, and to promote the field of developmental biology.
 The SDB is associated with the journal Developmental Biology and organizes scientific meetings that focus on developmental biology.
 Go to site.

 The Society for Integrative and Comparative Biology (SICB) is dedicated to promoting the pursuit and public dissemination of important information relating to biology.
 Research is presented during its Annual Meeting and in its journal, Integrative and Comparative Biology.
 SICB takes pride that one of its focal points is to support its student members.
 Go to site.

+Founded in 1940, the Society of Vertebrate Paleontology now has more than 2,300 members representing professionals, students, artists, preparators, and others interested in vertebrate paleontology.
+The society is organized exclusively for educational and scientific purposes.
 The object of the society is to advance the science of vertebrate paleontology and to serve the common interests and facilitate the cooperation of all persons concerned with the history, evolution, comparative anatomy, and taxonomy of vertebrate animals, as well as field occurrence, collection, and study of fossil vertebrates and the stratigraphy of the beds in which they are found.
 The society is also concerned with the conservation and preservation of fossil sites.
 Go to site.